 Springtime In Colorado's Rocky Mountains

 Early springtime in Colorado offers the best of winter and summer!
-If you love the snow, our mountains still have plenty for Skiing & Snowboarding, Snowmobiling, Snowshoeing or even some fat tire biking.
-Coloradans know that this time of year sunglasses, shorts, a light winter coat and sunscreen make for a perfect day on the slopes!
+If you love the snow, our mountains still have plenty for Skiing & Snowboarding, Snowmobiling, Snowshoeing, or even some fat tire biking.
+Coloradans know this time of year is when shorts, a light winter jacket, sunglasses, and sunscreen make for a perfect day on the slopes!

-It's still a little early to be dreaming about sunbathing next to a swimming pool, unless it's one of our Colorado Hot Spring Pools that speckle the state from Hot Sulphur Springs to the Crystal River Valley to Pagosa Springs and Durango.
-There is sure to be a destination that fits your families needs for soaking in our warm healing waters.
+It's still a little early to dream about sunbathing next to a swimming pool unless it's one of our Colorado Hot Spring Pools that speckle the state from Hot Sulphur Springs to the Crystal River Valley to Pagosa Springs and Durango.
+There is a destination that fits your family's needs for soaking in our warm "healing" waters.

-Hiking in Colorado is never out of season, but in the early spring you'll want to head to lower elevations like The Garden of the Gods in Colorado Springs or Rifle Falls between Glenwood Springs and Grand Junction.
-And if it's a snowshoeing experience your looking for on a sunny day, head to Mount Evans, Rocky Mountain National Park or Grand Lake!
+Hiking in Colorado is never out of season; in the early spring, you should head to lower elevations like The Garden of the Gods in Colorado Springs or Rifle Falls between Glenwood Springs and Grand Junction.
+And if it's a Snowshoeing Experience you're looking for on a sunny day, head to Mount Evans, Rocky Mountain National Park, or Grand Lake!

-Once the our snow-capped peaks start melting, it'll be time for some Whitewater Rafting!
+Once our snow-capped peaks start to melt, it'll be time for some Whitewater Rafting!

-Springtime in the Rockies is never boring, and the weather can change quickly!
+Springtime in the Rockies is never boring, the weather does change quickly!
 Be sure to wear layers and bring a warm coat and gloves.
-Keep your camera close as there is always a chance of spotting a moose, deer, mountain goat or big horn sheep.
+Keep your camera close, there is always a chance of spotting a moose, deer, mountain goat, or bighorn sheep.

 Colorado Vacation Planning - Cabins, Motels, Campgrounds, Vacation Homes, RV Parks